 Note: There must be at least one client targeted by this policy.
 Patch Management requires a reference of client resources in order to process through this policy.
 If there is not at least one client populating the targeted filter for this policy; Patch Management will cease to function properly.
 Patch Management will function with this lacking Target Filter; however, if the Target Filter for Patch Management is not current, and failed to be updated due to the lack of missing Target Filter, the rules for Compliance will reflect on that stale data.

-- Ensure at least one client or filter is targeted by this policy at all times before creating Policies and rolling out updates
+- Mandatory: Ensure at least one client or filter is targeted by this policy at all times before creating Policies and rolling out updates

 - The Patch Filter may be viewed from the SSE Reports found on KM: HOWTO52986: Under SSE Reports > Solutions > Patch Management > Patch Filters report